learn-vuejs/vue-patterns/docs/patterns/README.md

 </script>
 ```

-`Provider.vue` is responsible for containing all the stateful logic, we are successfully separting it from the presentation
+`Provider.vue` is responsible for containing all the stateful logic, we are successfully separating it from the presentation.
+We are making use of the `Slots API` as a data provider.

 **Consumer.vue**